Pavan-personal/FilmybuffsPublic/README.md

   PORT = #Use your own
   SECRET_KEY = #Use your own

-  #Login into cloudinary an get your keys
+  #Login into cloudinary and get your keys
   CLOUD_NAME = ''
   API_KEY = ''
   API_SECRET = ''